chenxingqiang/secret-learn/doc/developers/develop.rst

 =================

-The following are some guidelines on how new code should be written for inclusion in jax-sklearn, and which may be appropriate to adopt in external projects.
+The following are some guidelines on how new code should be written for inclusion in secret-learn, and which may be appropriate to adopt in external projects.
 Of course, there are special cases and there will be exceptions to these rules.
 However, following these rules when submitting new code makes the review easier so new code can be integrated in less time.

 Uniformly formatted code makes it easier to share code ownership.
-The jax-sklearn project tries to closely follow the official Python guidelines detailed in `PEP8 <https://www.python.org/dev/peps/pep-0008>`_ that detail how code should be formatted and indented.
+The secret-learn project tries to closely follow the official Python guidelines detailed in `PEP8 <https://www.python.org/dev/peps/pep-0008>`_ that detail how code should be formatted and indented.
 Please read it and follow it.